johno/furtive/README.md

 ### Using the SCSS

-In your Scss file, you can import furtive:
+In your SCSS file, you can import furtive:

 ```scss
 @import "/path/to/furtive/scss/all";